Jalvz1/Jalvz1/README.md

 I'm a senior Computer Science student at the University of Houston (graduating May 2026) who likes building software that solves real problems.

-Currently, I'm focused on full-stack development and have been exploring machine learning/A.I on the side as my interest in the topic grows.
+I am currently focused on full-stack development and have been exploring machine learning/A.I on the side as my interest in the topic grows.

 I worked on a team to create a lung cancer detection project recently and placed 3rd at UH's Fall 2025 AI and Data Science Showcase.

 ## 🛠️ Tech Stack